Whistleblower Policy

 Exceptions to this are disclosures to ASIC, the Australian Federal Police, a legal practitioner for the purpose of obtaining advice about the application of the whistleblower protections or made with the consent of the discloser.

-If a disclosure involves an issue that the School is required to report, the School may not be able to maintain the confidentiality of the identity of the discloser.
-This disclosure could include NSW Police, the NSW Ombudsman, NSW Education Standards Authority or the NSW Department of Education.
+If a disclosure involves an issue which the School is required to report, the School may not be able to maintain the confidentiality of the identity of the discloser.
+This disclosure could include reporting to the NSW Police, the NSW Office of the Children’s Guardian, NSW Education Standards Authority (NESA) or the NSW Department of Education.

 It is also permissible to disclose information which could lead to the identification of the discloser if the disclosure is reasonably necessary for the purpose of investigating the matter, if all reasonable steps are taken to reduce the risk that the discloser will be identified as a result of the information being disclosed.